-Last, we consider the time of activation of each of $u_2,\ldots,u_d$.
-These sites can be activated either by particles initially at $\rho'$ or by particles emerging from $u_1$.
-For $i=2,\ldots,d$, let $Z_i$ be the number of particles initially at $\rho'$ that move to $u_i$.
-Similarly, let $\tau_i\xi^{(1)}$ denote the point process that keeps the points of $\xi^{(1)}$ corresponding to particles that move from $\rho'$ to $u_i$.
-By Poisson thinning, $Z,Z_2,\ldots,Z_d$ are independent, and $\tau\xi^{(1)},\tau_2\xi^{(1)},\ldots,\tau_d\xi^{(1)}$ are independent, and both are independent of each other as well.
+Last, we consider the time of activation of each of $u_{2},\ldots ,u _{d}$.
+These sites can be activated either by particles initially at $\rho '$ or by particles emerging from $u_{1}$.
+For $i=2,\ldots ,d$, let $Z_{i}$ be the number of particles initially at $\rho '$ that move to $u_{i}$.
+Similarly, let $\tau _{i}\xi ^{(1)}$ denote the point process that keeps the points of $\xi ^{(1)}$ corresponding to particles that move from $\rho '$ to $u_{i}$.
+By Poisson thinning, $Z,Z_{2},\ldots ,Z _{d}$ are independent, and $\tau \xi ^{(1)},\tau _{2}\xi ^{(1)},\ldots , \tau _{d}\xi ^{(1)}$ are independent, and both are independent of each other as well.
 This explains the independence of the terms on the right-hand side of \eqref{eq:Aa.PPP}.
-The first visit to $u_i$ is the first point of
+The first visit to $u_{i}$ is the first point of

 and it is easily seen that this is distributed as $2+2S$.
-As $\rho$ is visited by particles from $u+i$ at times $\tau\xi^{(i)}$ after activation of $u_i$, this explains the terms in the summand on the right-hand side of \eqref{eq:Aa.PPP}. \end{proof}
+As $\rho $ is visited by particles from $u+i$ at times $\tau \xi ^{(i)}$ after activation of $u_{i}$, this explains the terms in the summand on the right-hand side of \eqref{eq:Aa.PPP}. \end{proof}

-\subsection{Iterating $\Aa$ to prove strong recurrence}
+\subsection{Iterating $\Aa $ to prove strong recurrence}

-By \thref{lem:theta_n}, a lower bound on $\Aa^n0$ is a lower bound on the return process of the self-similar frog model.
-Thus, all it takes to prove \thref{thm:strong} are suitable lower bounds on $\Aa^n0$.
-We provide them inductively, by applying \thref{lem:Aa.PPP} and \thref{prop:Cox.lower} to extend a lower bound on $\Aa^n0$ to $\Aa^{n+1}0$.
+By Lemma~$\ref{lem:theta_n}$, a lower bound on $\Aa ^{n}0$ is a lower bound on the return process of the self-similar frog model.
+Thus, all it takes to prove Theorem~$\ref{thm:strong}$ are suitable lower bounds on $\Aa ^{n}0$.
+We provide them inductively, by applying Proposition~$ \ref{lem:Aa.PPP}$ and Lemma~$\ref{prop:Cox.lower}$ to extend a lower bound on $\Aa ^{n}0$ to $\Aa ^{n+1}0$.
 This argument deals only with point process; one can completely forget about the frog model for the remainder of the section.